jasongoodwin/learning-akka/ch2/README.md

 Running the Tests
 -----------------

+Most of the actual example logic is demonstated in unit tests rather than in a main.
+This is to make it faster to work with the example code as you can just run test suites as you make changes.

 ### futures-examples-java
 The unit test for this project demonstrates numerous ways of working with futures.
 It's a good project to play around in!